Introduction

 Nationalistic pride, which more accurately depicts the conservative point of view, boastfully declares their own country’s merits while denying its shortcomings and voicing contempt for all other nations.
 Conservatives also believe that the government should be allowed to have all means necessary in the fight against terrorism.
 According to former President Bush, “The Patriot Act defends our liberty.

-The Patriot Act makes it able for those of us in positions of responsibility to defend the liberty of the American people.
+Those of us in positions of authority are able to protect the American people’s freedom thanks to the Patriot Act.
 It’s essential law” (Allen, 2004).
-Paul Rosenzweig, a senior legal research fellow at Heritage is convinced that Ronald Reagan, the champion of modern-day conservatism, would support the PATRIOT Act.
+Heritage senior legal research fellow Paul Rosenzweig is certain that Ronald Reagan, the defender of contemporary conservatism, would be in favor of the PATRIOT Act.
 “I’ll put it this way, Ronald Reagan would be for the Patriot Act.
 And I know that because his former attorney general, Ed Meese, is for the Patriot Act” (Lakely, 2005).
-According to conservatives such as Rosenzweig, the Patriot Act poses no threat to civil liberties because it “has all the checks and balances on police authority that has been around for years” (Lakely, 2005).
+Because the Patriot Act “has all the checks and balances on police authority that has been around for years,” conservatives like Rosenzweig contend that it does not threaten civil liberties (Lakely, 2005).

 Classic Cons